 Key Takeaways:

-- Residents from Québec, Ontario, Alberta, and British Columbia consider psilocybin as a legitimate medical alternative for addressing end-of-life existential distress.
+- Residents of Québec, Ontario, Alberta, and British Columbia perceive psilocybin as a legitimate medical option for managing end-of-life existential distress.

 Understanding Existential Distress

-Canadian Support for Access to Psilocybin
+Canadian Advocacy for Psilocybin Access

-Methodology | Contributions from 2,800 Canadians from Québec, Ontario, Alberta, and British Columbia.
-19% of these had previously used psilocybin (15% in Québec, 26% in British Columbia). |
+Methodology | Engagement from 2,800 Canadians from Québec, Ontario, Alberta, and British Columbia.
+19% of them had previously used psilocybin (15% in Québec, 26% in British Columbia). |

-Findings | 79.3% think psilocybin-assisted therapy is a legitimate medical option for treating end-of-life existential distress.
-63.3% believe psilocybin should be integrated into medical treatment.
-84.8% support the public health system providing this therapy.
-44.2% believe healthcare professionals should administer the substance without Health Canada’s supervision. |
+Findings | 79.3% regard psilocybin-assisted therapy as a legitimate medical option for treating end-of-life existential distress.
+63.3% think psilocybin should be integrated into medical treatment.
+84.8% endorse the offering of this therapy by the public health system.
+44.2% believe healthcare practitioners should administer the substance without Health Canada’s supervision. |

 Why Canadians Support the Use of Psilocybin